Khiyavan/lazy-settings/README.md

 1. environment variable which should point to a python module (file) all your settings should be defined in this module (or imported in this module)

-there area many ways to set an environment variable you can export it manually, use a library like `environs`, use a tool like `direnv` or set it via python's `os` module `os.environ.setdefault("SETTINGS_MODULE", "dir_to_file.settings")`
+there are many ways to set an environment variable

+you can export it manually, use a library like `environs`, use a tool like `direnv` or set it via python's `os` module `os.environ.setdefault("SETTINGS_MODULE", "dir_to_file.settings")`

+just be sure the env variable is set before accessing the settings

 2. you can use `pyproject.toml` to declare the settings module: